JurisProject/juris_whitepaper_public/reputation.md

 # The Reputation System

-## Introduction
+## Proof of Judgement

 If Juris is to be the go-to adjudication mechanism for smart contracts, parties must have confidence that their cases are arbitrated fairly by reputable and experienced individuals.
 The system must allow for the on-boarding and advancement of new Jurists.
 Yet, it must do so without sacrificing fairness to inexperienced input on decisions.
-Additionally the system must require a minimum demonstration of experience for a Jurist to have material impact on case outcome in order to resist attack via mass new account creation.
+Additionally the system must require a minimum demonstration of experience for a Jurist to have material impact on case outcome in order to resist attack.

-This presents a challenge: how do we gauge fairness and reputability in a decentralized, anonymous, autonomous environment, while leaning minimally on proof of previous credentials?
-As a solution to this challenge, we propose a trust framework—a _reputation system_—tightly integrated with the Juris platform, but executed as its own blockchain.
-In this chapter we explore the existing literature on similar systems, before describing the Juris Reputation Blockchain \(hereafter, the _repchain_\) in detail.
+This presents a challenge: how do we gauge fairness and reputability in a decentralized, anonymous, autonomous environment, while acknowledging, but not overemphasizing proof of previous credentials?
+As a solution to this challenge, we propose a trust framework—a _reputation system_—tightly integrated with the Juris platform.
+This framework will be executed as its own blockchain, meant to establish and measure a new metric: _Proof of Judgement. _In this chapter we explore the existing literature on similar systems, before describing the Juris Reputation Blockchain \(hereafter, the _repchain_\) in detail.

 ## Background